-Q. Can you tell me how well the Scratch-Be-Gone would work on blending in the repaired area with the rest of the finish on my KitchenAid refrigerator?
+Q. Can you tell me how well the Scratch-B-Gone [a finishing.com supporting advertiser] would work on blending in the repaired area with the rest of the finish on my KitchenAid refrigerator?
 The finish appears to be a short random grain pattern, rather that the longer straight line pattern.
 Would I have to do all of the front to make it match?
 The finish has no clear-coat and is real stainless.

 Thanks in advance for your help,

 P.S.
 Is there anywhere I can buy this product in Rochester NY?